A Guide to Physical Therapy for Shoulder Pain

 - Changes in shoulder function due to a neurological disorder, such as a stroke or multiple sclerosis

 Rather than losing time and money hopping from doctor to doctor, there is one specialist that will give you answers at the first visit — a licensed Doctor of Physical Therapy.
-They will then help you make continued progress from there, even if a referral to a surgeon is necessary in the end.
+A physical therapist will then help you make continued progress from there, even if a referral to a surgeon is necessary in the end.

 See a Trained Shoulder Specialist FIRST

-Physical therapists are movement experts and are uniquely qualified to discover and treat the cause of your shoulder pain sustainably, often without having to resort to more invasive options.
-Plus, conservative treatment is considered adequate and satisfactory for most people suffering from shoulder pain.3 Additionally, many patients report that finding a good physical therapist is life-changing for feeling in control of pain.
+Physical therapists are movement experts and are uniquely qualified to discover and treat the cause of your shoulder discomfort sustainably, often without having to resort to more invasive options.
+Plus, conservative treatment is considered adequate and satisfactory for most people suffering from shoulder pain.3 Additionally, many patients report that finding a good physical therapist is life-changing for feeling in control of pain or becoming pain free.

-When you go to PT for your shoulder pain, the first thing your physical therapist will do is ask you questions.
+When you go to a physical therapist for your shoulder dysfunction, the first thing your physical therapist will do is ask you questions.
 They'll want to know how your shoulder pain started, what makes it better or worse, your medical history and any other symptoms you're experiencing.

-Plus, if they follow the biopsychosocial model like CityPT Clinicians do, they will ask about your mental state, social interactions, and other lifestyle factors that may be affecting your general health and pain.
-This information will help them start to build a picture of what is going on with your shoulder.
+Plus, if they use a biopsychosocial approach like CityPT Clinicians do, they will ask about your mental state, social interactions, and other lifestyle factors that may be affecting your general health and pain.
+This information will help your physical therapist start to build a picture of what is going on with your shoulder.

 Putting All The Pieces Together for a Comprehensive Plan

-After these questions are answered, they will do a physical examination.
+After these questions are answered, your physical therapist will examine your physical function.
 This will involve:

 - Strength assessment